 Parents also commonly disagree on education, like whether their child will attend private versus public school or if they should be homeschooled instead.
 A child’s medical issues can also create contention in the courtroom during a custody battle.

-When both parents are not on the same page about big decisions involving their kids, an experienced lawyer from our firm can offer creative solutions to many common child custody issues in Atlanta.
-Do not hesitate to discuss your concerns with one of our seasoned child custody attorneys.
+When both parents are not on the same page about big decisions involving their kids, an experienced custody attorney from our firm can offer creative solutions to many common child custody issues in Atlanta, GA.

 It is extremely common for issues to present themselves after a custody arrangement has been agreed upon.
 This is because it’s impossible to anticipate every issue that could arise in the future when drafting a parenting schedule.
 For instance, if one parent moves further away from the other, it can cause problems with transportation and schedules.